 “Students fill out a paper telling about their favorite book they read this summer and give it a star rating.
 I’ll be adding to the board as suggestions come in.” —Amanda Y.

-You may not allow gum in the classroom, but you’ll want to make an exception for this charming board by Doodle Bugs Teaching.
+You may not allow gum in the classroom, but you’ll want to make an exception for this charming board.

 “For this bulletin board, students created a personality assessment and then a name tag with a list of their I AM statements.
 It gives students ownership of the room right away.” —Candace R.

 Seeing spots can be a good thing, as this adorable ladybug board proves!